 With dozens of models with similar specs — Amazon lists nearly 1,150 results for inkjets and laser printers when you search for "multifunction printer" — it can be difficult to find the all-in-one printer that offers the best combination of performance, output, quality, features and value.
 But based on more than 100 hours of in-depth testing, we've identified the top inkjet and laser printers you can buy.

-In other categories, we think the best budget printer is Canon's ImageClass MF217W ($110), which recorded some of the fastest print, copy and scan times among the laser printers we've reviewed.
+For printers that won't break the bank, we think the best budget laser printer is Canon's ImageClass MF217W ($110), which recorded some of the fastest print, copy and scan times among the models we've reviewed, while Canon's Pixma MG3620 ($60) is a no-frills inkjet that still produces great-looking prints.
 Business users will be happy with the Canon ImageClass MF229dw laser printer ($196) for its low printing costs over time, while Canon's Pixma MG7520 inkjet ($99) also keeps costs low for high-volume printing.
 As for large-format printing, our nod goes to the Brother MFC-J5620DW inkjet ($170) for its ability to handle 11 x 17-inch prints with style.
 Read on to get all the details on our best picks.

 Inkjet Versus Laser